ArctosDB/documentation-wiki/_best_practices/Agents.markdown

 -   Don't orphan unused names; flag them as "bad duplicate of" the good name so that they will be reviewed and deleted.
 (Use "unknown" as the good name if there is no acceptable alternative.)
 -   Don't include anything other than agent entity information in agent names.
 "John Smith?" is a remark; use agent "unknown" or "John Smith" and clarify in an appropriate remarks field
 -   Don't include parenthetical information in names; create a new name instead.
 But see [Different Agent, Same Name](#different-agent,-same-name)
+-   Don't use remarks when more formal data are possible.
+Relationship "student of" will stop an agent merger; remark "student of ..." will be ignored by automation (and often, people).
+Also see [Agent Remarks](https://handbook.arctosdb.org/documentation/agent.html#remarks)

 #### Abbreviation Exemptions
 Abbreviations are to be avoided, but there are a few exemptions: